Ling Tong

 Ling Tong (189–217), (Note: Ling Tong's biography in the Sanguozhi recorded that he died at the age of 49 (by East Asian age reckoning).
 However, Lu (1982) and Liang (2000) pointed out that there was an error with the number '49' and that it should be '29' instead.
 According to Luo Tong's biography in the Sanguozhi, Luo Tong took over Ling Tong's military post after Ling's death and he participated in the Battle of Xiaoting in 222 later.
 This statement did not quite match what was written in Ling Tong's biography because his biography did not say much about what he did after the Battle of Xiaoyao Ford in 215.
 If he was involved in the Battle of Xiaoting, which was one of the major battles in that era, his participation would most certainly be mentioned in his biography.
 Besides, Ling Tong's biography also stated that his sons were still very young when their father died.
 Lu (1982) and Liang (2000) believed that it was more likely that Ling Tong died at the age of 29 (by East Asian age reckoning) in 217 than at the age of 49 in 237.
-Vol.01 of Jiankang Shilu also recorded that Ling Tong died at the age of 29 (by East Asian reckoning) in the 22nd year of the Jian'an era of the reign of Emperor Xian of Han.) courtesy name Gongji, was a Chinese military general serving under the warlord Sun Quan during the late Eastern Han dynasty of China.
+The Jiankang Shilu also recorded that Ling Tong died at the age of 29 (by East Asian reckoning) in the 22nd year of the Jian'an era of the reign of Emperor Xian of Han.) courtesy name Gongji, was a Chinese military general serving under the warlord Sun Quan during the late Eastern Han dynasty of China.
 He started his service under Sun Quan when he was still a teenager and, throughout his entire life, had been contributing to the foundation and solidification of the state of Eastern Wu, which Sun Quan established in 229.
 He fought in numerous battles for his lord, including those against Huang Zu, Liu Bei and the Shanyue tribes, but is best known for his performance in the campaigns against Sun Quan's archrival Cao Cao, in which he displayed great skill and tact in extremely adverse situations.

-Ling Tong was more than just a military serviceman – he received high praise from the scholar-gentry for his gracious demeanour, bonhomie and generosity.
-Even though he had achieved fame and glory when he visited his hometown later in his life, he still treated commoners with utmost respect and humanity.
-Behind the frontline, Ling Tong conceived a strategy for dealing with and pacifying the Shanyue tribes – impressing them with a show of military might and offering them potential rewards – which led to the Wu government successfully recruiting over 10,000 Shanyue soldiers into their army and maintaining relative stability in the region.
-Known for his integrity and loyalty, Ling Tong, along with Lü Meng, was among Sun Quan's most valued generals.
+Ling Tong received high praise from the scholar-gentry for his gracious demeanour, bonhomie and generosity.
+Despite having achieved fame and glory, when visiting his hometown later in his life, he treated commoners with respect and humanity.
+Behind the frontline, Ling Tong conceived a strategy for dealing with and pacifying the Shanyue tribes – impressing them with a show of military might and offering them potential rewards – which led to the Wu government recruiting over 10,000 Shanyue soldiers into their army and maintaining relative stability in the region.
+Due to his integrity and loyalty, Ling Tong, along with Lü Meng, was among Sun Quan's most valued generals.